nvoulgaris/blog/content/post/driving-fruitful-retros.md

 As soon as retro starts feeling like a routine, do something to disrupt this.
 During this session, we want team members to be creative and think outside of the box.
 A routine is the worst enemy of this.

 Always strive to keep the team energized and keep the blood flowing.
-Use exercises that require standing up, walking in the room.
+Use exercises that require standing up and walking in the room.
 Keep it playful.
-Change the room or the time it takes places.
+If possible, change the room or the time the retro takes place.
 Whatever you do, *do not create a routine*.

 # Conclusion

 Driving a retro is a very tricky business.
 However, retros are key to the healthy functioning of an Agile team.
 Make sure to prepare beforehand and constantly keep in mind that the team should be after SMART action items.
 Don't let it be derailed and the hard work is definitely going to pay off.
+Finally, never forget. *The retro is now*.

 P.S.
 Feel free to share your thoughts or comment on mine.
 As always, I would very much love a nice, productive conversation on the topic.